-By: Gary F. Player Unbrocks and Goologist No. 5280804-2250 Sentember 5, 2012 - .
-Harmony Hills - 2.
+- 1. Harmony Hills - 2.
 Location: Southwest of Quichapa Lake.
 Test well drilled just east of the intersection of two tributaries of Quichapa Creek. - 3.
 Potential Aquifer(s): Fractured Quartz Monzonite (Qm) - Likely Annual Recharge: on the order of 2,500 acre-feet within Cedar City aquifer boundary; much greater (10,000 acre-feet or more) within entire mountain range. - Existing Well - a.
 Materials penetrated: Quichapa volcanics (Tq) and fractured Qm. - b.
 Well Log: Tq from 0 495', Qm from 495' 702' (total depth). - c.
 Casing History: - i.
 Cedar City was able to install casing to 275 feet in the well in order to seal off the shallow aquifer.
-However, the well bore below the casing collapsed before water could be sampled from the granitic aquifer. - i.
-Now that casing is in place, the well should be deepened to at least 1,000 feet, "under reamed" out to no less than - 6" diameter, cased with a slotted liner from 500 feet to total depth, and tested with a multi-stage, slim hole, submersible or top drive pump. - iii.
-Once these additional steps are completed, the County will have a better knowledge of the potential water supply that could be obtained from the fractured quartz monzonite aquifer. - 6.
-Water Quality: Visual observations during drilling showed increasing amounts of available water with depth, with the greatest quantity (about 125 150 gallons per minute) estimated at 702 feet (total depth).
+However, the - well bore below the casing collapsed before water could be sampled from the granitic aquifer.

+Now that easing is in place, the well should be deepened to at least 1,000 feet, "under regard?" - ii.
+Now that casing is in place, the well should be deepened to at least 1,000 feet, "under reamed" out to no less than 6" diameter, cased with a slotted liner from 500 feet to total depth, and tested with a multi-stage, slim hole, submersible or top drive pump. - iii.
+Once these additional steps are completed, the County will have a better knowledge of the potential water supply that could be obtained from the fractured quartz monzonite aquifer. - Water Quality: Visual observations during drilling showed increasing amounts of available water with depth, with the greatest quantity (about 125 150 gallons per minute) estimated at 702 feet (total depth).
 However, the specific yield of the fractured granitic aquifer discovered in the well was not determined with a brief, shallow test.
 Similarly, the true chemical nature of water from the granitic aquifer was not disclosed by sampling only the shallower "cascading" water source. - 7.
 Water sampled from the shallower "cascading" water source (a thin sandstone layer within the Quichapa Volcanics) was virtually identical in age and water quality to the water now being produced from fractured Quichapa Volcanics at Spilsbury Springs.

-Notes on Quichapa Creek ell Re-Entry from CICWCD Geology Advisors (Player/Nelson comments):
+Notes on Quichapa Creek well Re-Entry from CICWCD Geology Advisors (Player/Nelson comments):